nodejs/node/doc/api/crypto.md

 * Type: {string\[]}

-An array detailing the key usages for this certificate.
+An array detailing the key extended usages for this certificate.

 ### `x509.publicKey`